JOB OPPORTUNITY WITH TEACH FOR CANADA

 We are interested in seeing samples of your work as an educator.
 Please provide us with ONE of the following samples of work with your application that demonstrate your ability to include Indigenous content (e.g. Indigenous traditions, culture, language) in the classroom:

 1 long-term plan OR 1 unit plan OR 1 lesson plan

 Teach For Canada is an equal opportunity employer and is committed to building a diverse and inclusive team.
 As an organization that works with First Nations, we value Indigenous perspectives in the workplace and strongly encourage Indigenous candidates to apply.

 Teach For Canada welcomes and encourages applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the hiring process.

-This position involves overseeing the organization's finances, and as such, the successful candidate will be required to apply for and obtain a Criminal Record and Judicial Matters Police Check.
+This position involves visiting schools and working with children, and as such, the successful candidate will be required to apply for and obtain a Police Records Check for the vulnerable sector.

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.

 Thanks for looking on WorkInNonProfits.ca and good luck with your job search!